gophernicus/gophernicus/INSTALL.md

 For configuring IP access lists with TCP wrappers, take a look at the files `/etc/hosts.allow` and `/etc/hosts.deny` (because the manual pages suck).
-Use the daemon name 'in.gophernicus' to make your access lists.
+Use the daemon name 'gophernicus' to make your access lists.